kazcare/cheesy-cheese/README.md

 ### **Footer**

 * Footer contains social media icons which are linked to the corresponding external websites.

+* These links open in a new tabs, so user stays on our website.

 * The footer section covers 100% of the screen width on all screen sizes.